Board of Directors

 Dr. Henry Saltiel is Vice President of Information Technology at LaGuardia and manages The Office of Institutional Research.
 Dr. Saltiel is a graduate of the University of Pennsylvania with a Ph.D. in Education and NYU-Polytechnic with an MS in Information Systems Engineering.
 He brings to LaGuardia over 30 years of experience managing information technology in higher education.

-Nireata D. Seals, Ed.D. serves as Vice President of Academic Affairs where she directs student services including registration, enrollment, financial aid, disability services, and career planning and placement.
+Nireata D. Seals, Ed.D. serves as Vice President of Student Affairs where she directs student services including registration, enrollment, financial aid, disability services, and career planning and placement.
 She also oversees services designed to help low-income students, such as an on-campus food pantry, health services, and subsidized daycare.
 For the past 25 years, Dr. Seals has led a distinguished career in student services, holding positions at the College of New Rochelle, New York University.
 Next, Queensborough Community College, and Hunter College.
 Dr. Seals earned her doctorate from Saint John Fisher College; her masters in student personnel administration from New York University; and her bachelors in behavioral science/social work from Concordia University.

 Marilyn Skony Stamm